stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

           /analytics/customers.csv
           ```

+          {% include note.html type="single-line" content="Including a single file with many rows can quickly drive up your row count, as files included in replication jobs are replicated in full each time.
+Refer to the [Using file modification timestamps as Replication Keys section](#file-updated-at-replication-key) for more info." %}

           In other cases, **there may be multiple files that contain data for an entity**.
 For example: Every day a new CSV file is generated with new/updated customer data, and it follows the naming convention of `customers-YYYY-MM-DD.csv`.

           To ensure data is correctly captured, you'd want to enter a search pattern that would match all files beginning with `customer`, regardless of the date in the file name.
 This would map all files in the `analytics` folder that begin with `customers` to a single table: